-21 Lessons for the 21st Century by Yuval Noah Harari was recommended to me by Nick of Fiction & Ideas after I reviewed Timothy Snyder’s book On Tyranny: Twenty Lessons from the Twentieth Century.
-This will be even less of review than I usually do; more of a mental chewing over what I read.
+21 Lessons for the 21st Century by Yuval Noah Harari was recommended to me by Nick of Fiction & Ideas after I wrote about Timothy Snyder’s book On Tyranny.
+This will be even less of a review than I usually do; more of a mental chewing over what I read.

 The opening line was, “In a world deluged by irrelevant information, clarity is power.”
 Okay, we’re starting off well.

 The author then dives into the “liberal story” that has dominated recent history.
 However, he’s not talking liberal as in what’s considered politically left-wing, and certainly not the liberal that’s seen as being virtually synonymous with communist by some American conservatives.
 He’s talking about liberal as in liberty-focused, including free market.
 Perhaps he and Roy Richard Grinker could have a chat on capitalism and mental illness.

 He writes that, in the 20th century, “the liberal story learned from communism to expand the circle of empathy and to value equality alongside liberty.”
 That meant a shift from caring about middle-class white men to caring about minorities.
 I don’t know enough about Marxism to comment on whether there’s a link there, but when I think of communism in practice, empathy doesn’t come to mind, and it seems like equality was only if you were equal “enough” to count.

 One concept I found interesting was the liberal “set menu” he described, which involves freedoms on national and international levels in the areas of economic, political, and personal freedom.
 He added that those who are anti-liberal aren’t necessarily rejecting every piece; they’re rejecting the set menu.
 While I’m still not entirely clear who is liberal and who isn’t, it’s an interesting idea.